MicrosoftDocs/memdocs/memdocs/intune/protect/blackberry-mobile-threat-defense-connector.md

 ms.collection: M365-identity-device-management
 ---

-# Use Blackberry Mobile Threat Protection with Intune
+# Use Blackberry Cylance AI with Intune

-You can control mobile device access to corporate resources using Conditional Access based on risk assessment conducted by Blackberry Mobile Threat Protection, a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
+You can control mobile device access to corporate resources using Conditional Access based on risk assessment conducted by Blackberry Cylance AI, a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
 Risk is assessed based on telemetry collected from devices running the Blackberry app.

-You can configure Conditional Access policies based on Blackberry Mobile Threat Protection risk assessment enabled through Intune device compliance policies for enrolled devices, which you can use to allow or block noncompliant devices to access corporate resources based on detected threats.
+You can configure Conditional Access policies based on Blackberry Cylance AI risk assessment enabled through Intune device compliance policies for enrolled devices, which you can use to allow or block noncompliant devices to access corporate resources based on detected threats.
 For unenrolled devices, you can use app protection policies to enforce a block or selective wipe based on detected threats.

 ## Supported platforms